 - Data processing – Abacus Data and Mailing Ltd have been contacted to create digital versions of consent forms and birthday card reply slips

 - Archiving – Iron Mountain provide long term storage

-- Linking to your health records – NHS Digital and National Records of Scotland provide access to your health records.
+- Linking to your health records – NHS Digital, National Records of Scotland, and NHS Wales Informatics Service (NWIS) provide access to your health records.

 - Sending out mail – Abacus Data and Mailing Ltd have been contracted to send out letters and questionnaires.
 We will also use UCL preferred suppliers for printing and sending out birthday cards, newsletters and letters.

 - Data collection - Between major surveys, we may carry out short online surveys using Qualtrics, an online survey platform.
 Qualtrics is accredited to data security standards and is compliant with data protection legislation.
 Kantar Public is the independent research organisation that has been contracted to carry out the follow-up waves of the COVID-19 study.